Oysterhead: Reformation in 2019

-On October 14, 2019, Oysterhead created social media accounts on Instagram and Twitter sparking debate about their reunion.
-On October 15, Oysterhead announced two shows on February 14 and 15, 2020 at 1stBank Center in Broomfield, Colorado.
-Oysterhead will be headlining the SweetWater 420 Fest in Atlanta, Georgia.
-On December 6, Oysterhead announced they were headlining the 2020 Peach Music Festival in Scranton, Pennsylvania.
-On December 17, they announced two shows in the Bay Area.
-They were scheduled to perform in Berkeley, California on April 17, 2020; and Stanford, California on April 18, 2020 as well as Bonnaroo Music Festival on June 13, 2020.
+In October 2019, Oysterhead created social media accounts on Instagram and Twitter and announced they would play two reunion shows in February 2020 at 1stBank Center in Broomfield, Colorado.

-The Broomfield, Colorado shows featured 2 sets of music featuring songs from The Grand Pecking Order and various covers from individual careers.
-The setlists varied in terms of song placement, improvisation and chosen covers.
-The shows were met with high praise from those in attendance.

-Aside from the performance in Broomfield, the entire reunion for 2020 was disrupted by the COVID-19 pandemic, and Oysterhead continued to tour through 2021.
+While the band went on to schedule additional 2020 tour dates in California and at several US festivals, only the two Colorado dates were performed before the other dates were disrupted by the COVID-19 pandemic.
+Oysterhead resumed touring in 2021.

-When asked in March 2022 if there were plans for a second Oysterhead album, bassist Les Claypool said, "You know, we always talk about it when we're sitting around, but all three of us are so busy.
+When asked in March 2022 if the band planned to record a second album, Claypool said it was unclear: "We always talk about it when we're sitting around, but all three of us are so busy.
 We haven't really found the time to do it.
 It's an undertaking.
 You've got three guys that are all alpha dogs in the same room.
 It's more of an undertaking I think, but who knows.
 I've been talking to Stewart lately about trying to get together and just start jamming on some shit and see what happens."